 Hautvilliers was backed up for The Metropolitan on the Monday after the Derby, one of a record number of thirty starters for the race that included the tearaway Epsom Handicap winner, Sequence.
 Despite a 3lb penalty, Hautvilliers was despatched as a 7/1 third favourite in the event and was fancied by the Scobie team, but ran unplaced behind the favourite, San Fran.
-Two days later Hautvilliers appreciated the weight-for-age conditions of the Craven Plate much better and proved what an outstanding colt he was by defeating San Fran, although the son of Gozo failed to secure a clear passage in the straight.
+A year older than Hautvilliers, San Fran, a son of Gozo, had been in cracking form that year having previously won the Sydney Cup in the autumn and the A.J.C.
+Spring Stakes on Derby Day.
+Two days later, Hautvilliers appreciated the weight-for-age conditions of the Craven Plate much better and proved what an outstanding colt he was by defeating San Fran, although the latter failed to secure a clear passage in the straight.
 Hautvilliers then went to Melbourne.

 He finished only fourth behind Ibex in the Caulfield Guineas when sent to the post at odds-on on a rainswept and bitterly cold day, but the public supported him again as the favourite for the V.R.C.
 Derby, his final appearance in Australia.
 The Derby at Flemington proved somewhat eventful.
 The Payten stable was confident that Grasspan could take the race after his luckless passage in the classic at Randwick.
 The colt had won both the New Stakes and the Duff Memorial Stakes later at the A.J.C.
 Spring Meeting and had finished in front of Hautvilliers when third in the Guineas at Caulfield.
 As it turned out in the Derby finish at Flemington, Hautvilliers and Grasspan had the race to themselves.
 Although Hautvilliers won by a half-length, he had to survive a protest from Frank Kuhn, the rider of Grasspan, to keep the prize.